taocpp/PEGTL/doc/Inputs-and-Parsing.md

 * `mmap_input<>` uses `mmap(2)` and is available on POSIX compliant systems.
 * `file_input<>` is a type alias for `mmap_input<>` when available, and `read_input<>` otherwise.

-All file input classes take a single argument, the filename, which can be supplied as `std::string` or `const char*`.
+Most file input classes take a single argument, the filename, which can be supplied as `std::string` or `const char*`.
 They immediately make available the complete contents of the file; `read_input<>` reads the entire file upon construction.

+The constructors that take a `FILE*` argument take ownership of the file pointer, i.e. they `fclose()` it in the destructor.

 ```c++
 template< tracking_mode P = tracking_mode::IMMEDIATE, typename Eol = eol::lf_crlf >